streamlit/docs/content/deploy/community-cloud/deploy-your-app/deploy.md

 ### Custom subdomains

 Setting a custom subdomain makes it much easier to share your app since you can choose something memorable.
-To learn how to change the subdomain of a deployed app, see (View or change your app's URL)[/deploy/streamlit-community-cloud/manage-your-app/app-settings#view-or-change-your-apps-url].
+To learn how to change the subdomain of a deployed app, see [View or change your app's URL](/deploy/streamlit-community-cloud/manage-your-app/app-settings#view-or-change-your-apps-url).